FSO-Salary

 PART 2: Danger pay allowance rates

-You can view the Department of State Danger Pay Allowance Table if you want a complete listing.
+You can view the Department of State Danger Pay Allowance Table for a complete listing.

-Takeaway 7: Danger pay allowance, if given, is set at 15%, 25%, or 35% of overseas comparability pay and is initiated when most employees stationed in a post are under conditions that threaten physical harm due to political upheaval.
+Takeaway 7: If given, the danger pay allowance is set at 15%, 25%, or 35% of overseas comparability pay and is initiated when most employees stationed in a post are under conditions that threaten physical harm due to political upheaval.

 A disclaimer regarding the maps

-The allowances allocated to the countries on this page’s maps are where the U.S. Embassy, or the predominant U.S. diplomatic mission, is located.
-For example, Bamako, Mali, has a danger pay allowance of 25%, which is attributed in the map above.
+The allowances shown on this page’s maps are where the U.S. Embassy or the predominant U.S. diplomatic mission is located.
+For example, Bamako, Mali, has a danger pay allowance of 25%, as indicated on the map above.
 However, the danger pay may differ if you are posted elsewhere in Mali.
-This applies to all allowance discussion on the maps that follow.
+This applies to all allowance discussions on the maps that follow.

 Foreign Service Officer Hardship Post Allowance

-Citizens in the U.S. are fortunate to live in a country with a higher standard of living than others, and their people have grown accustomed to a higher standard of living.
+Citizens in the U.S. are fortunate to live in a country with a higher standard of living than many others, and their people have grown accustomed to it.

-A designation of hardship allowance is much more common.
+A hardship allowance designation is much more common.
 However, unlike danger pay, hardship doesn’t mean life-threatening.

 For example, is the country’s pollution too toxic?
-If it is, then here is a bonus for you.
+If so, here is a bonus for you.

 PART 1: What is hardship post allowance?